JKeoLeyva/SWEN-Project/docs/DesignDoc.md

 Pure Fabrication:
     Several classes were purely fabricated for this project.
-Beyond the required (and therefore not noteworthy) classes, we made ReplayManager, GameManager, and Turn.
+Beyond the required (and therefore not noteworthy) classes, we made ReplayManager and GameManager.
     The former 2 are simply encapsulations of a Map, from Player to Replays or a Game.
     This is far more cohesive than just putting those maps everywhere.
-Meanwhile, Turn encapsulates logic that WebCheckers requires, but would not be thought about when playing checkers.
-For example, your opponent may tell you that a move is invalid in real life, and you may remove jumped pieces and/or take your finger off of your moved piece to signify the end of your turn.
-Obviously, this cannot work in an online format, so Pure Fabrication was needed.

 ## Sprint 3 Changes
 The only significant changes made during Sprint 3 was the addition of dependency injection nearly everywhere, and the simplification of logic in both the Game and Turn classes.